 It seems my efforts last year were not successful, and instead of being eradicated the beetles just weren’t active.
 I suspect they laid eggs at the end of summer, and the eggs laid dormant until conditions were right for them to hatch and flourish.
 It does, however, feel like I’ve had some success in the past few weeks which is why I’m writing this post to share my findings.

 Last year when I was catching beetles, and now this year catching their larvae, I kept a count of the numbers I was seeing.
 Granted my activity would have impacted the overall population size, but I believe this gives a good indication of when they’re active.
 As you can see in the chart above, October in Melbourne seems to be the prime time for the larvae to hatch and move throughout the plant as they grow and develop into beetles.
 One week in the middle of October I caught 180 larvae!
 Then throughout the rest of spring and then summer the beetles dominate.
 Last year the most I caught was 50 at the end of December.
 In January summer really kicks in, so perhaps the weather starts to become too hot for them and they cease to be active.
 It is worth keeping these time frames in mind when trying to deal with this pest, as late September or early October is probably the best time to start treating the plant with pesticide.
+People can see it here for the best pest control services.

 To help you locate these pests on your own plants, here are some things to keep in mind: